 What is a Press Release?

-A press release is a text-based announcement of an event, development, or other newsworthy item that is issued to the media for publication consideration.
+A press release is a text-based announcement about an event, development, or other newsworthy item that is issued to the media for publication consideration.

-If a newspaper or magazine is interested in your release, they will publish it as an article.
-If a radio or TV station is interested in your release, they will mention it on-air or conduct an on-air interview with someone from your company/organization.
+If a newspaper, magazine, or blog is interested in your release, they will publish it as an article.
+If a radio or TV program is interested in your release, they will mention it on-air or conduct an on-air interview with someone from your company/organization.

 A press release is NOT a biography, a poem, a letter, a flyer, or an advertisement.